cbeauhilton/Halve/_posts/2020-03-13-nih-get-you-funded.md

         - *brief* appreciative acknowledgement, then get to the meat (obsequiousness is ugly)
         - make sure you are addressing the actual concerns, run it by your PO and friends

-- other sections
+- Other sections
     - Protection of Research Subjects is another area in which your goal is to comfort the reviewers, assure them you know what you're doing (i.e. a great PoRS is unlikely to get you a top score, but a bad one is a red flag).
         -   included in this is your sample size calculation - if not done, or done poorly, will reflect poorly.
 Biostatisticians are your friends, and will be on the review committees.
     - Make each biosketch support the overall narrative.
 Don't copypasta.
 Seems that the PI (me) should be willing to write/rewrite others' biosketches for jiviness, and send for approval (a la letters of support)
     - Budgets either modular (module = $25k) or detailed.
 Detailed if project >$250k, involves foreign institutions, or is one of a few specific mxns that always require it
         - a too-low budget is also often a sign that you don't know what you're doing

-- on writing in general
+- On writing in general
     - Use language from the criteria in your section subheadings to make it easy for your reviewers - imagine they have a list of checkboxes they are going through.
 It's much better to not be creative here, so they can find what they are looking for
     - Think pagewise: what 2-3 points should no one miss on this page?
 Consider (sparing) use of bold, italic, etc., but favor white space and emphasis by subtraction.
     - q: which fonts *does* the NIH allow?